 - We offer care coordination to help you keep different treatments and doctor appointments organized.

-- We use fully integrated managed care to help you get access to more services.
+- We use integrated managed care to help you get access to more services.

 - Our network of providers works with each other and with us to make sure you're getting the best care.